-An improper diet contributes to many health problems in iguanas.
+An improper diet contributes to a wide variety of health problems in iguanas, some of which may be life-threatening.
 Over the past 20 years, veterinarians have learned a lot about proper nutrition for reptiles, so the recommended diet for pet iguanas has changed a great deal.

 What should iguanas eat?